isaacvt01/U07-SQL-Project/README.md

 - Categories table: CategoryID (an auto-incrementing integer), Name (a string up to 50 characters), and Description (a string up to 255 characters).

-- Customer table: CustomerID (an auto-incrementing integer), FirstName (a string up to 50 characters), LastName (a string up to 50 characters), Email (a custom data type email that is a string up to 100 characters and is unique), and PhoneNumber (a string up to 20 characters).
+- Customer table: CustomerID (an auto-incrementing integer), FirstName (a string up to 50 characters), LastName (a string up to 50 characters), Email (a custom data type email that makes you write something like xxxx@xxx.xxx), and PhoneNumber (a string up to 20 characters).

 - Orders table has five columns: OrderID (an auto-incrementing integer), CustomerID (a foreign key that references the Customer table on the CustomerID column), OrderDate (a date), TotalPrice (a decimal number with up to 10 digits and 2 decimal places), and PaymentStatus (a string up to 20 characters).